EDIC

 • Enter campus on N 95th St and follow signs to the parking garage entrance from the East parking lot

-• Students must be unable to access the on-campus Food Pantry on Tuesdays and be registered for a minimum of 3 credits during the quarter
+• Must be registered for a minimum of 3 credits during the quarter for which you receive groceries.

-• Registration remains open throughout the quarter but there is a 1-2 week processing period before deliveries begin.
+• Registration remains open throughout the quarter, space allowing; there is a 1-2 week processing period before deliveries begin.

 • Email BenefitsHubNSC@seattlecolleges.edu with any questions or changes